Living in Oblivion: Plot

 Early the same morning, the film's lead actor Chad Palomino gets dressed in Nicole's hotel room.
 They have had sex, and Chad suggests that they might get together again later.
 Nicole politely declines.
 Chad and Nicole arrive on the set separately.
 Nicole's character Ellen and Chad's character Damian have been in love for years but have never admitted it, until the scene being shot on that day.
 Shooting the scene is made practically impossible by Chad's irregular acting.
-He keeps changing his mind about where to stand and continually moves to places where he is either invisible or badly lit by scenic light.
+He continually moves to places where he is either invisible or badly lit.
 Nicole gets frustrated, and when Chad starts to stroke her head, she briefly loses her cool and apologizes.
 Irritated, Chad demands a private talk with Nick.
 He tells him that he has had sex with Nicole and makes out that it was she, not he, who had wanted to continue the relationship.
 To keep Chad happy, Nick agrees that Nicole is terrible.
 Nicole overhears this conversation on the sound mixer's headphones.
 Pretending to be contrite, she asks Nick if they can improvise a little, but when they do so, she announces to everyone that, although she had sex with Chad, she is not at all interested in him.
-Chad stubbornly quits the film.
+Chad angrily quits the film.
 Relieved that he will no longer have to please Chad, Nick calls him a "Hostess Twinkie motherfucker" and a fight breaks out.
-Nick beats Chad senselessly and fires him.
+Nick beats Chad senseless and fires him.
 He apologizes to Nicole and confesses that he loves her.
 They kiss, and Nicole abruptly wakes up, still in her bed, having dreamed the entire segment.

-Later the same day, the crew is setting up for a dream sequence in which Nicole, as Ellen, stands still, while dwarf actor Tito walks around her with an apple.
-Nick claims to have learned a lesson from his own dream: That sometimes, "you just got to roll with things."
+Later the same day, the crew sets up for a dream sequence in which Nicole, as Ellen, stands still, while dwarf actor Tito walks around her with an apple.
+Nick claims to have learned a lesson from his own dream: that sometimes "you just gotta roll with things."
 Nicole admits that she dreamed of Nick but does not mention what happened.
 The smoke machine is set ablaze, and Nick's senile mother Cora arrives on the set, but he keeps up his positive attitude.
 Tito complains that his appearance in a dream sequence is cliché and leaves the set in disgust.
 Nick's confidence collapses, and he announces that the film is over.
 His mother then intervenes, grabbing the apple, moving to Tito's mark, and announcing that she is "ready".
 The crew scrambles to shoot the scene, and her manic performance injects fresh energy and conviction into it.
-Delighted, Nick decides to keep the new dream sequence, and the sound mixer then records 30 seconds of room tone.
-The entire cast and crew remains silent, and during this moment they each daydream about different things.
+Delighted, Nick decides to keep the new dream sequence.
+The sound recordist asks for silence, so he can get room tone.
+During this moment, cast and crew daydream about their futures.
 They go on to shoot the next sequence.